wincent/clipper/README.md

     # Or, if your version of netcat doesn't have socket support and you want to use socat:
     bind-key y run-shell "tmux save-buffer - | socat - UNIX-CLIENT:~/.clipper.sock"

-    # Configuration for ~/.vimrc:
+## Configuration for `~/.vimrc`

-    # Bind <leader>y to forward last-yanked text to Clipper
+    " Bind <leader>y to forward last-yanked text to Clipper nnoremap <leader>y :call system('nc localhost 8377', @0)<CR>

-    nnoremap <leader>y :call system('nc localhost 8377', @0)<CR>
+    " Or, if you are running on a platform where nc requires the `-N` switch (eg. Ubuntu): nnoremap <leader>y :call system('nc -N localhost 8377', @0)<CR>

-    # Or, if you are running Clipper on a UNIX domain socket:
-    nnoremap <leader>y :call system('nc -U ~/.clipper.sock', @0)<CR>
+    " Or, if you are running Clipper on a UNIX domain socket: nnoremap <leader>y :call system('nc -U ~/.clipper.sock', @0)<CR>

-    # Or, if your version of netcat doesn't have socket support and you want to use socat:
-    nnoremap <leader>y :call system('socat - UNIX-CLIENT:~/.clipper.sock', @0)<CR>
+    " Or, if your version of netcat doesn't have socket support and you want to use socat: nnoremap <leader>y :call system('socat - UNIX-CLIENT:~/.clipper.sock', @0)<CR>

-    # Configuration for ~/.bash_profile, ~/.zshrc etc:
+## Configuration for `~/.bash_profile`, `~/.zshrc` etc

     # Pipe anything into `clip` to forward it to Clipper
     alias clip="nc localhost 8377"

+    " Or, if you are running on a platform where nc requires the `-N` switch (eg. Ubuntu): alias clip="nc -N localhost 8377"

     # Or, if you are running Clipper on a UNIX domain socket:
     alias clip="nc -U ~/.clipper.sock"